Before you start, learn about the programs

 Debt interests

-A debt interest is only an eligible investment if it’s a permitted loan.
-For more information see your partnership information guide.
+Every debt interest the partnership owns is, and continues to be, a permitted loan.
+For more information, see your customer information guide.

 Customer information guide